solomonadupa/Health-Care-Optimization/README.md

 2. Recommend practical and domain specific means of decreasing medical costs while improving the patients' quality of life.

 ## Tools
-MySQL (Data importation and analysis )
+SQL (Data importation and analysis )

 ## Data Source
-Disclaimer: This data was generated from ChatGPT and is therefore synthesized data. and is for learning purposes only.
+Disclaimer: This data was generated from ChatGPT and is therefore synthesized data, it is for learning purposes only.
 ## Data Analysis
 The following insights were pulled from the data set using SQL commands in the Microsoft Management Studio work bench;